Coronavirus (COVID-19) rent advice

 The Government has provided information and guidance for self-employed people and businesses faced with financial difficulties, as well as a dedicated Business Support Helpline offering additional advice on tax and benefits.

-Universal Credit guidance for claimants that are self-isolating has been published by the Department for Work and Pensions (DWP).
+Universal Credit guidance for claimants who are self-isolating has been published by the Department for Work and Pensions (DWP).
 You will not be sanctioned if you do not attend your Job Centre appointments.

-We will continue to update our website as the situation evolves.
+We will continue to update our website as the country slowly starts to move out of the current restrictions.
 If your circumstances change, please keep in touch with us so we can support you.